gmdfalk/blockify/README.md

 - v0.9 (2014-04-29): Pulseaudio (sink) support

 ## Known Issues
 - If Spotify is minimized to the system tray, ad detection will not work.
+- If Notifications are disabled, ad detection will not work.